bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/philosophers/README.md

 <br>

 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let us analyze them.
 "I know that I know nothing" means that I understand the extent of my lack of knowledge.
 I do not stick to a mythological way of thinking that knows the answers.
-The postulate of mythological thinking was "I accept the knowledge that is given to me."
+The <b>postulate of mythological thinking was "I accept the knowledge that is given to me</b>".
 Socrates, however, considered himself unknowing yet willing to know and striving for wisdom.
 In that sense, Socrates started that search for the truth about man, the world, and its origins.
 </p>

 <p>